Anticipating Your Needs, Exceeding Your Expectations

-Your employees could also be a source.
-An Employee Stock Ownership Plan lets your employees enjoy the benefits of ownership, yet you can keep control until your retirement or death.
+Your employees could also be involved in a successful transition plan.
+An employee stock ownership plan lets your employees enjoy the benefits of ownership, yet you can keep control until your retirement or death.

 How about a charity?
 Charitable trusts can provide terrific income, capital gain and estate tax savings.
-With a charitable remainder trust, you can receive a lifetime income.
+With a charitable remainder trust, you can receive a lifetime income that’s often greater than the amount you would have received using other exit strategies.
 And you have the added benefit of helping a charity that has special meaning to you.

 Of course, you can also consider an outright sale to another company.
-But the tax benefits are usually not as good as other planning options.
+But there are many tax and nontax implications you should consider before you sell your business, as the benefits are sometimes not as good as other planning options.